 One of the questions we hear a lot is how often our clients should redesign their websites.
 In our opinion it is essential to regularly evaluate your website and its design to ensure it remains fresh and up-to-date.

 How often you choose to redesign your website is largely dependent on the type of business, industry, and website you have.
-While there are no hard and fast rules for how often you should redesign your website, generally it is recommended to do a full website redesign every two or three years.
+While there are no hard and fast rules for how often you should redesign your website, generally it is recommended to do a full website redesign every three to five years.
 Smaller adjustments can be made in between if needed.

 What type of redesign do you need?